A better way to convert text to a smart object in Photoshop

 The original document with placeholder text.

-In the Layers panel, we see my type layer above the Background layer.
+In the Layers panel, the Type layer sits above the Background layer.

 Photoshop's Layers panel